 - Virtual teams have the biggest problems with communication, team spirit and integration, and responsible work style of all employees.

-- The effort to maintain an appealing business culture is strenuous since this working model is new to the vast majority.
+- The effort to maintain an appealing business culture is strenuous, since this working model is new to the vast majority.

 - Many businesses face new challenges concerning IT security concepts.

 If and how virtual collaboration works, strongly depends on how consistent and comprehensive a project is implemented.
-Businesses that initiate a shift earlier and more intensely, will more likely benefit from its advantages.
+Businesses, that initiate a shift earlier and more intensely, will more likely benefit from its advantages.
 Hence, there will always be classic physical offices, just like there are still lawyers up to this day that have never sent out an email.

 “The terms ‘digital nomad’ or ‘remote work’ will not exist in the future anymore.
 They will only be minimized terms to describe previous working trends.”
 Kate Kendall – CEO of CloudPeeps.

-3 Interactive Factors in Virtual Teams
+Three Interactive Factors in managing Virtual Teams

-The difference in leadership between virtual and classic teams is not necessarily content related.
+The difference in leadership between managing virtual teams and classic teams is not necessarily content related.
 It lies in particular areas, which need a different focus.
 Furthermore, a number of digital aspects are being added, which are subdivided in three different categories.

 Whenever a team shifts to a remote working mode, the first problems arise in communication.
-Employees feel badly informed, recurring mistakes become more frequent, and feedback is lacking.
+People feel badly informed, recurring mistakes become more frequent, and feedback is lacking.
 Another indicator of bad communication is when leaders mostly receive direct messages instead of group messages.
 This slows communication down and makes it non-transparent.

 The following 6 items should be considered in order to improve the communication of your virtual team: